openaps/AndroidAPSdocs/docs/EN/Usage/Custom_Watchface_Reference.md

 The Watchface file is a simple zip file, but to be recognized as a Watchface file, the zip file must contain the following files:

 - One image file named CustomWatchface (can be bitmap files `CustomWatchface.jpg`, `CustomWatchface.png` or a vector `CustomWatchface.svg`).
 This file is the little icon used to select the watchface when you click on "Load Watchface" button, and also the image visible within AAPS Wear plugin.
-- One file named `CustomWatchface.json` (see [JSON structure](cwf-reference-json-structure) below).
+- One file named `CustomWatchface.json` (see [JSON structure](#cwf-reference-json-structure) below).
 This second file is the core file that will include all information required to design the watchface.
-This json file must be valid (it's probably the most tricky point when you edit manually this file within a text editor, because an missing or additional comma is enough to break the json format).
+This json file must be valid (it's probably the most tricky point when you edit manually this file within a text editor, because a missing or additional comma is enough to break the json format).
 This JSON file must also include a `"metadata"` bloc with a `"name"` key with not empty value.
-This will be the name of your custom watchface (see [Metadata settings](cwf-reference-metadata-settings) below)
+This will be the name of your custom watchface (see [Metadata settings](#cwf-reference-metadata-settings) below)
 - the size of this zip should be as small as possible (less than about 500kb).
 If this file is too big, it will just be blocked and not transmitted to the watch.

 The zip file can also contain some additional resource files:

-- Hardcoded file names for images that will be used used in standard views included in the watchface (like `Background`, `CoverChart`... see [List of hardcoded resource files](cwf-reference-list-of-hardcoded-resource-files) below).
+- Hardcoded file names for images that will be used used in standard views included in the watchface (like `Background`, `CoverChart`... see [List of hardcoded resource files](#cwf-reference-list-of-hardcoded-resource-files) below).
 All these files can be either `jpg`, `png` or `svg` format. but for most of them, you will have to use `png` or `svg` that manage transparency (jpg are smaller in size compared to png, but with no transparency).
 Note that the best quality associated to the smallest size will generally be with svg files (vector format).
 - Addtional resource files with free names.
 These additional files can be either image files, or font files (`ttf` and `otf` format are accepted for fonts).
 Note that for these additional files, the `filename` (without extension) will be used as the keyValue, within JSON file, to specify where or when these files should be used.
   - image files are often used as background of text views or for dynamic animation (like battery level from 0% to 100%)
   - font files allow you to use dedicated fonts within your watchface